Learn how to make cultured buttermilk or whole milk! It’s great for using in your baking recipes or as a culture in cheese making.

 Method Two Using a Buttermilk Culture Packet

-When you’re running low on cultured buttermilk, just be sure to reserve that ½ cup of buttermilk from the previous batch to add to your next one and then just repeat steps four and five!
+When you’re running low on cultured buttermilk, just be sure to reserve that ½ cup of buttermilk from the previous batch to add to your next one, and then just repeat steps four and five!
+Enjoy it with your biscuit!

 13 Scratch Made Recipes Featuring Cultured Buttermilk